Glossary of Formal Languages and Compilation

 Prolongation

-A relationship where one musical event extends or elaborates another without creating a new harmonic direction.
+Relationship where a musical event extends or elaborates another without creating a new harmonic direction.

-Rest of indefinite duration, noted ... in BP3.
-Equivalent to a fermata (hold).
+Silence of indefinite duration, noted as ... in BP3.
+Equivalent to a fermata.

 → See B2